Amanda Meyer

 Biography

-My dedication to teaching has been recognised through various awards, including two UWA Student Guild Students’ Choice Awards and the 2022 UWA School of Human Sciences Individual Teaching Excellence Award.
-I aim to embrace the diverse backgrounds of my students, tailoring my approach to foster a sense of belonging in the classroom.
+My commitment to teaching excellence has been recognised through multiple awards, including two UWA Students' Guild Students’ Choice Awards and the 2022 UWA School of Human Sciences Individual Teaching Excellence Award.
+Central to my approach is a commitment to equity, belonging, and student success, aligning with JCU’s focus on widening participation and supporting students from equity groups to thrive in higher education.

 Research